royalapplications/docs/src/products/royalts/reference/connections/freerdp.md

 > [!Note]
 > When an existing shared gateway is selected, its configured transport is used instead.

+#### Access Token

+Specifies the token passed to a Remote Desktop Gateway Pluggable Authentication and Authorization (PAA) plugin.
+The value is stored encrypted in the document.

+For CyberArk Secure Infrastructure Access (SIA), enter `secureaccess` as both the gateway username and **Access Token**.

 #### Logon Method

 Specify the Logon Method for the gateway server.